hexalang/Hexa/docs/reference.md

         // NOTE assumes `break` at the end of each case by default case Green or Blue:
         console.log("Green or Blue")
+    // Names are not positional -> they were in original design, now names are required to match and order is not important
-    case Other(r, g, b as blue):
+    // Newer design allows for future extension of enum values, and avoids issues with positional matching when names can matched in the wrong order case Other(r, g, b as blue):
         // NOTE exact same names are required (i.e. `r` and `g`)
         // NOTE order of parameters is NOT important due to names requirement above